Sienci-Labs/Resources/longmill/advanced/lm-eeprom-settings.md

 ---
-title: ytsb EEPROM Settings
+title: EEPROM Settings
 menu_order: 4
-post_status: draft
+post_status: publish
 post_excerpt: How to modify EEPROM setting for the LongMill CNC.
 These settings control the speed and direction of movement, machine limits, and activation of limit switches.
 post_date: 2021-04-30 17:50:00
 taxonomy: